dojo/docs/dojo/create.rst

 To see this utility in context, read the `DOM Quick Start <quickstart/dom>`_ first.

-In dojo 1.7, dojo.create has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of ctr.create in dojo/dom.
+Since dojo 1.7, dojo.create has been kept in dojo/_base/html as a compatibility of dojo version before, it is an alias of ctr.create in dojo/dom.

 =====
 Usage